-Context is modeled through a finite set of special-purpose attributes, called context parameters (C_i) .
-For a given application X, we define its context environment CE_X as a set of n context parameters $\{C_1, C_2, \ldots, C_n\}$.
-For instance, the context environment of our example is $\{location, temperature, accompany-ing_people\}$.
+Context is modeled through a finite set of special-purpose attributes, called context parameters $(C_i)$ .
+For a given application X, we define its context environment $CE_X$ as a set of n context parameters $\{C_1, C_2, \ldots, C_n\}$ .
+For instance, the context environment of our example is {location, temperature, accompanyinq\people.
 As usual, a domain is an infinitely countable set of values.
 A context state corresponds to assigning to each context parameter a value from its domain.
-For instance, a context state may be: $CS(current) = \{Plaka, warm, friends\}$.
-The result of a context-aware preference query depends on the context state of its execution.

-Furthermore, it is possible for some context parameters to participate in an associated hierarchy of levels of aggregated data, i.e., they can be viewed from different levels of detail.
-Formally, an attribute hierarchy is a lattice of attributes - called levels for the purpose of the hierarchy - $L = (L_1, \ldots, L_n, ALL)$.
-We require that the upper bound of the lattice is always the level ALL, so that we can group all the values into the single value 'all'.
+For instance, a context state may be: $CS(current) = \{Plaka, warm, friends\}.$ The result of a context-aware preference query depends on the context state of its execution.
+It is possible for some context parameters to participate in an associated hierarchy of levels of aggregated data, i.e., they can be viewed from different levels of detail.
+Formally, an attribute hierarchy is a lattice of attributes - called levels for the purpose of the hierarchy - $L = (L_1, \ldots, L_n, ALL)$ .
+We require that the upper bound of the lattice is always the level ALL, so that we can group all values into the single value 'all'.
 The lower bound of the lattice is called the detailed level of the parameter.
 In our running example, we consider location to be such an attribute as shown in Fig. 2 (left).
 Levels of location are Region, City, Country, and ALL.
-Region is the most detailed level.
-Level ALL is the most coarse level for all the levels of the hierarchy.
+Region is the most detailed level, while level ALL is the most coarse level.